rishucoding/reproduce_isca23_cpu_DLRM_inference/README.md

 ## To replicate Figures:
 Please refer to the file replicate_figures.md for the detailed steps on how to conduct the experiments associated with each Figure.

+## Source path in shell:
+Note: Since you may loose connection to shell or you may start with a fresh terminal, it is important to have the environment variables in the shell.
+To do this:
+* source paths.export